 - Playing with Fire: Uses his fire-lighting spell the most often, as it's the first one he memorized.

 - The Smart Guy: He's the most "book smart" of the Gummis.

 - Spoonerism: He does this unintentionally all the time, but it rarely forms actual words.

 - Squishy Wizard: Because he's old and scholarly, he's not much of a fighter and tends to run out of energy fairly quickly in comparison to the other Gummis.

 - Supernatural Is Purple: He's a wizard, and his colour scheme is purple.

-Surly, tough, stubborn, strong-headed, opinionated and practical, Gruffi's age may be indeterminate, but he's unquestionably the Team Dad of the Gummi Glen.
+Surly, tough, stubborn, strong-headed, conservative, opinionated and practical, Gruffi's age may be indeterminate, but he's unquestionably the Team Dad of the Gummi Glen.
 Whilst Zummi worries about ancient Gummi Lore and Grammi keeps food on the table, he looks after the safety of his little family and is determined to keep them all alive.